Dick Vitale

-Richard John Vitale (/vaɪˈtæl/; born June 9, 1939), also known as "Dickie V", is an American basketball sportscaster.
-A former head coach in the college and professional ranks, he is well known for his 41-year tenure as a college basketball broadcaster for ESPN.
+Richard John Vitale (/vaɪˈtæl/; born June 9, 1939), also known as "Dickie V", is an American basketball sportscaster and former head basketball coach.
+He is well known for his tenure since 1979 as a college basketball broadcaster for ESPN.
 He is known for catchphrases such as "This is awesome, baby!" and "diaper dandy" (outstanding freshman player), as well as his enthusiastic and colorful remarks during games.
 He has also written fourteen books and appeared in several films.

-Early life
+Early life and education

 Vitale was born in Passaic, New Jersey, and grew up in Garfield, New Jersey.
 He moved to East Paterson (now Elmwood Park) His father, John, was a piecework clothing press operator and had a second job as a security guard.
 His mother, Mae, worked in a factory as a seamstress and sewed coats until she suffered a stroke.

-Education

 Vitale graduated from East Rutherford High School in 1958.
 He attended Seton Hall University and graduated with a degree in business administration in 1962.
-As the first in his family to attend college, he is a first-generation college student.
 He later earned a master's degree in education from William Paterson University, formerly known as Paterson State College.